Srijay/Ouroboros/README.md

 Scroll down to the bottom to find instructions on downloading our pretrained weights

 # Set Up Environment

+Clone the repository, and execute the following commands to set up the environment.

 ```
+cd Ouroboros

 # create base conda environment
 conda env create -f environment.yml